How to Legally Decline a Tenant: Setting Tenant Criteria

 Our reports include a credit report, renting history, background check, and more.

-When the time comes for you to deny rental applicants, there are two really important things to keep in mind so you do it the right way:
+When the time comes for you to deny a rental application, there are two really important things to keep in mind so you do it the right way:

 • Make sure you deliver a rental application denial letter if your adverse action notice involves consumer reports.
 And even if it doesn’t, you might still want to deliver formal notice to applicants about your decision.